Lumi-supercomputer/LUMI-training-materials/docs/2day-next/05-SoftwareStacks.md

 of thousands of small files and abuses the file system as a database** rather than using structured data formats designed to organise data on supercomputers is not welcome on LUMI.
 For that reason LUMI also requires to **containerize conda and Python installations**.
-On LUMI two tools are offered for this.
+On LUMI three tools are offered for this.

 1.  [cotainr](https://docs.lumi-supercomputer.eu/software/containers/singularity/#building-containers-using-the-cotainr-tool)
     is a tool developed by the Danish LUMI-partner DeIC that helps with building some types of